 - Also negotiate on a “shut-in royalty”.
-A shut-in royalty is when the lessee (the oil company) pays the lessor (the land owner) a royalty at a negotiated rate per acre, while the well is not producing oil or gas.
+A shut-in royalty is when the lessee (the oil company) pays the lessor (the lease owner) a royalty at a negotiated rate per acre, while the well is not producing oil or gas.

-Read the Contract Carefully
+Read the Lease Carefully

-Seek Legal Advice on the Division Order
+Seek Legal Advice for the Lease which determines the content of the Division Order